bagnacauda/Extra/source/autoexec/README.md

 As you might've guessed by now, this tool was written for **Linux**, so likely will _not_ work on operating systems like the BSDs, Apple's offerings, and surely Windows (maybe with WSL).
 If you'd like to help support such a platform, get in touch, so that perhaps we can sort out a patch or some sort of compatibility update.

+# Supported Environments

+Last Updated: **2022-04-29**

+The following list of terminal emulators are only the ones myself or others have been able to confirm as working with AE.
+Most _standard_ TEs should work with AE without any problems.

+* alacritty
+* xfce4-terminal

+EMACS is not supported, for the same reason bare TTYs are not supported.

 # Installation Instructions

 Installation can be done with [Cito](https://github.com/terminalforlife/Extra/blob/master/source/cito).
 Your best bet, however, is to install via AutoExec's [installation script](https://github.com/terminalforlife/Extra/blob/master/source/autoexec/autoexec-installer).